Papers relating to the service of Stewart Murray Hansen, 1915 - 1917 - Part 1

 occurrence owing to the canal being lined

-with solders.
+with soldiers.
 These men have since

-reported a large body of Turks & inflicted
+repulsed a large body of Turks & inflicted

 30,000 casualties mostly prisoners who